-You are invited to participate in our public forum and voice your concerns about your drinking water.
-We meet twice monthly at 6:30 p.m., at Town Hall, 21 South Main Street, Uxbridge, MA.
-Please check the town web site meeting details.
+You are invited to participate in our public forum and voice I your concerns about your drinking water.
+The Board of Selectmen meet twice monthly at Town Hall, 21 South Main Street, Uxbridge.
+The board's meeting schedule is posted on www.uxbridge-ma.gov.